-We knelt by the window, Abby and I. As she stood on my lap gazing at the lights on the porch something in my heart stirred.
+We knelt by the window, Abby and I. As she stood on my lap gazing at the lights on the porch, something in my heart stirred.
 She looked at the lights, she looked at me.
 She looked at the lights, she looked at me.
-Eyes full of wonder and a smile on her face…and then…she turned to me and laid her head on my shoulder and let out an “ahhh”.
+Eyes full of wonder and a smile on her face.
+And then, she turned to me and laid her head on my shoulder and let out an “ahhh.”
 We sat like that for a few moments and then she popped her head back up and stared out at the lights against the dark night.
-As we shared this moment I just wept.
+As we shared this moment I cried quietly.

 As I look back over the past year I can’t help but wonder what comes next.
 I am waiting as patient as I can to see God’s plan.
 I think about Abby here with us and my heart breaks for those left behind.
 God has broken my heart for the orphan and I pray every day that he reveals to me what I am supposed to do.
-It is hard to wait…but it is just another season.
+It’s hard to wait.
+But it is just another season.
 Oh, how I love the changing of the seasons.